 This space is described as an undifferentiated state of consciousness, where the universe is embedded in one's silent sense of self, and where the observer is empty (no self-referential, no self-image).
 Says Yogi Bhajan, “In Shunia, you are you; you are everything and you are nothing, at the same time”.
 "The more silence you have, the more you relate to reality."
-“The less I resist you, the more I know about you, and I leave space for you to be you”.
+"The less I resist you, the more I know about you, and I leave you space to be you."

 In SNR, the event of the relationship happens as an experience of the observer, which vibrates in his organs, chakras and meridians.
-A novel, intuitive and direct knowledge of the event opens up, beyond what is preconceived.
-In such a space, by allowing resistance, the event becomes.
+A new, intuitive and direct knowledge of the event opens up, beyond what is preconceived.
+In this space, by allowing resistance, the event is transformed.